Two classics combine to create a tart and tangy tipple, the Paloma Sour.

 - In a cocktail shaker, combine the tequila, lime juice, grapefruit juice, simple syrup, egg white, and a pinch of salt.

-- Shake without ice to help emulsify the egg white (called a "dry shake").
+- Shake without ice to help emulsify the egg white (the dry shake).

 - Fill the shaker with ice and shake again until well chilled and a frothy foam is formed.